geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_privileges.rst

   service-not-allowed)**, when the user is not authenticated or their profile has no rights to execute the service.
 Returns 401 HTTP code

-- **Metadata not found (error id: metadata-not-found)** if the metadata record with the identifier provided does not exist

 - **ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_operationid_fkey »**, if an